cguenther0929/combinebomxlsx/README.md

 v2.2 -- Fixed minus-one bug in which not all files within a directory were being  were being iterated over.
 A component reference field is now required in the heading.

 v2.3 -- Added UOM column.
 Searching for data headers is now done through regular expressions.

+v2.4 -- Greatly increased logging capabilities so one can more-easily determine if a BOM file is improperly formatted.